AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Can You Lower Your Rates After an Accident?

 1. Shop around.
-Since each insurance company has a different risk calculation, you can find a smaller increase through a different insurer.
-You may have luck with State Farm, Erie, Dairyland, or American Family.
+Since each insurance company has a different risk calculation, you can lower your premium increase through a different insurer.

-3. Check with your insurer for any discounts.
-There may be further discounts that you are eligible for that your insurer did not apply to your policy initially—check to see if any will protect you from further rate increases.
+3. Check with your insurer for discounts.
+You may be eligible for other discounts that your insurer didn’t apply to your policy.

-4. Improve your credit.
-Improving your credit score is a long-term process, but it can save you hundreds or even thousands on your rates in the long run.
-However, four states prevent insurance companies from using credit scores in their pricing models: California, Hawaii, Massachusetts, and Michigan.
+5. Improve your credit.
+Improving your credit score is a long-term process, but it can save hundreds or even thousands on your rates.
+Only these four states prevent insurance companies from using credit scores in their pricing models: California, Hawaii, Massachusetts, and Michigan.

 What if You Have More Than One Accident on Your Record?

-2. Look at insurers that specialize in high-risk drivers.
-While more expensive than standard insurers, non-standard or high-risk providers like Direct Auto specialize in insuring high-risk drivers and drivers with poor driving records.
+1. Look at insurers that specialize in high-risk drivers.
+While more expensive than standard insurers, non-standard or high-risk providers like Direct Auto specialize in insuring high-risk drivers and those with driving records.

-3. Use your state’s program.
-For very high-risk drivers, you may need to find insurance through your state’s assigned risk plan.5 Most likely, your rates will be higher than if you didn’t need to purchase insurance through this plan.
-Additionally, your coverage may be minimal, but you will still have coverage.
+2. Use your state’s program.
+Very high-risk drivers may need to find insurance through their state’s assigned risk plan.4 Most likely, rates will be higher compared to purchasing insurance through this plan.
+Once your driving record improves, you can shop around for a policy outside of the high-risk pool.

 Recap

-Long story short: if you cause an auto accident, you can expect your premium to rise.
-Work with your insurer to adjust your policy, find discounts to apply to your policy, or shop around with different insurers to reduce the impact on your auto insurance premium.
+Long story short: if you cause an auto accident, expect your premium to rise.
+Work with your insurer to adjust your policy, find discounts to apply to your policy, or shop around with different insurers to reduce your auto insurance premium.
 Following these steps will make sure that, after an accident, you’re getting the best coverage you can for the lowest price.

 https://www.iii.org/article/if-i-file-claim-will-my-premium-go